yowrexd/PyGram/README.md

 1. **Download and Install** the game (see installation instructions below).
 2. Launch the game and choose your **profile**.
-3. Select a **lesson level** and follow the on-screen prompts.
-4. Write or choose the correct code to solve challenges.
+3. Write or choose the correct code to solve challenges.
-5. Collect rewards and unlock the next stage as you master each topic!
+4. Collect rewards and unlock the next stage as you master each topic!

 ---